 Further updates can be found here

 Applications for the Academic year October 2023- September 2024 open 15th September, Funding application deadlines are as follows:

-Gates US: 9th October 2019
+Gates US: 12th October 2022 (now closed)

 IMPORTANT – this included applications from applicants who wish to be considered for Cambridge Trust funding (both inside and outside the EU).

 Please note that ALL supporting documents (references, transcript, CV) must be uploaded within 7 days of the date of applying

 (Applications for Michaelmas 2023 are still being considered, but funding must already be secured, application deadlines available here)

 For more information about a specific project please contact the individual supervisor using the e-mail address provided, it is recommended that applicants contact supervisors prior to applying.
 However, please do not submit an application to the individual supervisor.
 All applications must be submitted following the process detailed on our How to Apply page.

 Endoplasmic Reticulum Transport and Morphoregulation in Neuron (Patho) Physiology